 The room they found themselves in was cavernous; you could barely make out the walls.
 The ceiling was so high that it seemed their entire ship could have fit inside it.
 The space reverberated from the echo of a thousand immigrants speaking all at once, not to mention all the babies crying.
 The awful stench you could not ignore came from those dressed in multiple layers of clothing.
 There was no question that very few had bathed since they had departed England.

 Finally, Aba spoke, "My God, I am so glad we are finally off of that ship.
 I was beginning to think we'd never get here!”
-Beside him, his wife Sarah replied, "Wasn't the statue of the lady we passed, holding up the torch, the most beautiful thing you've ever seen?"
+Beside him, his wife Sarah replied, "Wasn't the statue of the lady that we passed, holding up the torch, the most beautiful thing you've ever seen?"
 Sarah's heart stirred, as she stood beside the handsome man whom she just married.
-In response he merely squeezed her hand as if in answering her question.
+In response he merely squeezed her hand, as if in answer to her question.

-The line they were both in was moving slowly; shuffling forward a few steps every now and then.
+The line they were in was moving slowly; shuffling forward a few steps every now and then.
 Sarah could just make out the people at the front, standing before a window.
 "Relax, Aba, we should be so grateful to cousin Rachel back in Wales.
 You of all people realize how clever she was in sending us the money, hidden behind the photograph of her family!
 And it was smart for her to address it to our neighbor Ivan, so it deflected any suspicion when it arrived at the post office.
 Thanking them did no good, since they kept saying it was the least they could do to repay us for our kindness.
 If I hadn't cared for their daughter Galyna, nearly dead from influenza, who knows what would have happened?

 By his side, Aba had a faded leather bag, pocked with tiny white marks from the salty air at sea; he extracted the documents it was holding.
-"Here, my sweetness, you should hold your own document that show where you came from, for who knows how these things are handled."
+"Here, my sweetness, you should hold your own document that shows where you came from, for who knows how these things are handled."
 Taking them from his grasp, she gazed into his eyes, a shade of blue like cornflowers.
-“I am also so glad we were finally able to leave that dreadful place!
-Yes, Ukraine's countryside was pretty, but the god forsaken pogroms coming out of Kyiv all of the time were driving me insane!
-Then the mad rush to reach the trains so we could escape and begin our journey on to London.
-I still remember it like it was yesterday, our long discussions in the crowded car, as were passing through all of those countries.
-And so much crying over who among us would go where.
-Who would stay in Europe?who chose to stay on in London or go to Wales, or come with us to America.
-In the end, I am so glad Aaron and Ethel decided to join us.
+“I know you are so glad we were finally able to leave that dreadful place!
+Yes, the countryside was pretty, but the god forsaken pogroms coming out of Kyiv were slowly driving us insane!
+Think back to our mad rush to reach the trains, so we could begin the journey to London.
+I still remember it like it was yesterday, our long discussions in that crowded car, as we we passed through all of those countries.
+And so much crying over where everybody was going.
+Who wanted to stay in Europe?
+Who would choose to stay on in London or go on to Wales, and finally who’d come with us to America?
+I am so glad Aaron and Ethel decided to join us.
 Remember when I asked the sailor on the ship how far it was to New York?
 Three thousand miles was his reply".

 "Have you ever heard of North Dakota?
-We have a special program there for many immigrants like you.
-We desprately need farmers for this region, so we offer you good land to farm there.
-Keep in mind that it it is from cities like New York and Chicago.
-You can live on your farm for as long as you wish at no cost to you, but if you stop farming, you must give up that land.
-Would you like to participate in this program?
-Stunned by the question, Abraham didn't hesitate for a moment, he knew he had find a way to provide for he and Sarah, so he vigorously nodded his head , "Yes!
+We have a special program there for immigrants like you.
+We desperately need farmers for this region, so we offer you good land to farm there.
+Keep in mind, though, that it is far from cities like New York and Chicago.
+You can live on your land for as long as you wish, at no cost to you, but if you stop farming, you must give up the land.
+Would you like to participate in this program?”
+Stunned by this amazing offer, Abraham didn't hesitate for a moment, he knew instantly he was being given a mitzvah, a way to provide for himself and Sarah, so he nodded his head vigorously , "Yes!
 I will farm this land in North Dakota!"
-Beside him Sarah was inwardly smiling, knowing for certain there would soon be many more mouths to feed in the coming years and farming would indeed put food on their table.
+Beside him Sarah was inwardly smiling, knowing there would soon be many more mouths to feed in the coming years and farming would indeed put food on their table.
 The immigration official stood to wrap up the interview and handed them their new documents.
 “Gezunterheit", he said, which of course meant travel with health, and added that he hoped they would both grow to love their new home outside of a place he called Morton, North Dakota.

 It was that simple.
 Leaving the hall, new documents in his bag, each of them with their new identity card and, most importantly, he had his fortuitous new land grant.
 What an amazing turn of events.
 They had just traveled six thousand miles from their village, with practically only the clothes on their backs, and now he was practically a land owner!
-Stepping outside, they came upon a sign that spelled out "Ellis Island".
-Together they waited there for his brother Aaron.
-He thought about would he would plant there?
-Maybe something they already loved to eat?
-Perhaps cabbage, beets, or carrots?
+Stepping outside, they came upon a sign that spelled out Ellis Island.
+Together they waited there for brother Aaron.
+He thought to himself what he would plant on his new land.
+Perhaps something they loved to eat; cabbage, beets, or carrots?
 It would put food on their table and they would easily sell the rest.
 But If those weren't suitable he'd try wheat or barley.
-Soon, Aaron and Ethel emerged and after they approached, he explained that they too, asked if they could go to the same place so as to keep their the family together.
-His request was granted, Aaron finished his interview telling the same officer he would be a merchant.
+Soon, his brother and Ethel emerged and approached them.
+Aaron excitedly explained that they had asked the immigration officer if they could go to the same place as his brother, so as to keep their families together?
+His request was easily granted and Aaron told him he would be a merchant.

 Ethel added, "Now we need to find a train that will deliver us to this place called North Dakota."